sureshdurga/seniorproject2015/EmmanuelandBen.md

 2. Stats need to be added to the screens
 3. Highlighting needs to be done for the player at hand

+#7/15/2015

+1. Sprites are almost done.
+2. Combat is near finished
+3. Stats are not done yet
+4. Project has definitely fallen behind...